+"(1) Aggregates San Javier: The most important income originated from the sale of material to Concretos Argos with a cumulative billing of \$10,695 million and a monthly average of \$891 million, Pavimentos Aburra with a cumulative billing of \$2,715 million, Unión Temporal Mejia y Acevedo with a cumulative billing of \$861 million and Estructuras y Pavimentos with a cumulative billing of \$363 million."

+(2) The income received from the San Pablo Cantagallo, Urabá and Montería works correspond to the Transversal Concession of the Americas.

+(3) Gehatovial: These revenues correspond to the execution of contract 504 of 2019 whose purpose is the construction of the foundation piles of bridges 1 and 3 of the La Seca road interchange (Sector 15) for the Aburra Norte road development project, that has been signed with the Hatovial Executing Group Consortium GEHATOVIAL

+(4) These revenues correspond to the beginning of the works of the Concessions in which the company has a stake: Irra and La Virginia, are fronts of the Pacífico 3 Concession, Antioquia-Bolivar and San Onofre, correspond to the execution of the EPC contract of the Ruta al Mar Concession and Cesar - Guajira to the Concession of the same name.

+Francisco Javier Cisneros Consortium corresponds to the execution of the works of the Vías del Nus Concession and the Farallones consortium of the La Pintada Concession."

+(5) The income received corresponds to the execution of 2 contracts that we have with the Santa Martha Paraguachón Concession, contract 011-2018 for \$18,649,203,725 and contract 015-2018 for \$140,677,146,837, the latter expires on 25 August 2021

+(6) Income from internal proceedings for progress of works of the Concession Vías de las Américas S.A.S. who executes work according to Concession Contract 008 of 2010 for the construction, rehabilitation, expansion, improvement and conservation of the Transversal Road Project of the Americas and the preparation of the final studies and designs, property, social and environmental management, obtaining and/or modification of environmental licenses, financing, operation and maintenance of the works, in the Road Corridor "Transversal de las Américas Sector 1", called Corredor Vial del Caribe

-- (1) Aggregates San Javier: The most important income originated from the sale of material to Concretos Argos with a cumulative billing of \$7,074 million and a monthly average of \$589 million, Pavimentos Aburra with a cumulative billing of \$2,789 million, Dump Trucks and Maquinarias de Colombia with a cumulative billing of \$728 million and Asfaltos Medellín with a cumulative billing of \$559 million. - (2) The income received from the San Pablo Cantagallo, Urabá and Montería works of the Transversal de las Américas Concession. - (3) These revenues correspond to the beginning of the works of the Concessions in which the company has a stake: Irra and La Virginia, are fronts of the Pacífico 3 Concession, Antioquia-Bolivar and San Onofre, correspond to the execution of the EPC contract of the Ruta al mar and Cesar Guajira Concession to the Concession of the same name; Consortium of Francisco Javier Cisneros, corresponds to the execution of the works of the Vías del Nusy concession to the Farallones Consortium of the La Pintada Concession. - (4) The income received corresponds to interest generated by the delay in the reimbursement as a guarantee of 2 contracts that we had with the Santa Martha Paraguachón Concession, contract 011-2018 for a value of \$119 million. - (5)VINUS; corresponds to the execution of contract 001 of 2016 signed between the Vías del Nus SAS Concession and the Francisco Javier Cisneros Consortium made up of Construcciones el Cóndor, EDL S.A.S, Latinco S.A., Mincivil S.A. and SP Ingenieros S.A.S, whose purpose is the Execution of the studies, designs, supply, construction, rehabilitation and improvement of the road corridor called Vías del Nus.
-Where we have a participation of 21.105% and we execute functional units 1A and 1B. - (6) Gehatovial: These revenues correspond to the execution of contract 504 of 2019 whose purpose is the construction of the foundation piles of bridges 1 and 3 of the La Seca road interchange (Sector 15) for the Aburra Norte road development project, which has been signed with the Hatovial GEHATOVIAL Executing Group Consortium. - (7) Cupcake 2; Corresponds to EPC Contract No. 20203100001635 signed between AUTOPISTA RÍO MAGDALENA S.A.S. as Contractor and Construcciones El Condor as Contractor, whose purpose is the construction of functional unit 1 and functional unit 2 of the Concession Contract under PPP scheme No. 008 of 2014 Magdalena River Highway 2.
-On October
+(6) VINUS; corresponds to the execution of contract 001 of 2016 signed between the Vías del Nus SAS Concession and the Francisco Javier Cisneros Consortium made up of Construcciones el Cóndor, EDL S.A.S, Latinco S.A., Mincivil S.A. and SP Ingenieros S.A.S, whose purpose is the Execution of the studies, designs, supply, construction, rehabilitation and improvement of the road corridor called Vías del Nus.
+Where we have a participation of 21.105% and we execute functional units 1A and 1B.

+(7) Income from the consolidation process

-5, 2020 Agreements were signed with the National Infrastructure Agency that defined aid from the government to cover the idle costs incurred in 2020 due to the measures taken by the National Government to contain the impacts of the COVID-19 pandemic.
+On October 5, 2020, agreements were signed with the National Infrastructure Agency that defined aid from the government to cover idle costs incurred in 2020 due to the measures taken by the National Government to contain the impacts of the COVID pandemic. -19.